senthilarul/beginner_tutorials/readme.md

 the new rosbag file can be fould in the .ros directory
 ```
-cd .ros
+cd ~/.ros
 rosbag info recordtopics.bag
 ```
-the above command will list details about the number of nessage and topics recorded.
+the above command will list details about the message and topics recorded.
 This rosbag file can be played for the listener node (first start the listener node and roscore as mentioned earlier in ROSBAG section) using
 ```
 rosbag play recordtopics.bag
 ```